kcrary/istari/docs/rewriting.md

   + `unfoldHead /[constant/variable] [targets]/`

-    Unfolds a target term with the specified head constant or variable, but does not weak-head-normalizes the result.
+    Unfolds a target term with the specified head constant or variable, but does not weak-head-normalize the result.
 Thus, if the head takes arguments, unfoldHead will leave a beta redex.